petrepa/TPRCB/README.md

 If we have less than 4 rolls, we get a subtle warning from the box
 ![warning]()

-And if we have less than 2(!) roll left, the box goes into EMERGENCY mode🚨🚨🚨
+And if we have less than 2(!) rolls left, the box goes into EMERGENCY mode🚨🚨🚨
 ![emergency]()